alibaba/xquic/docs/API.md

 QUIC new token callback, will be triggered on receiving NEW_TOKEN frame.
 Application shall save the data from this callback function to device, and use the token as the parameter of future connection.
 The token is used in future connections for address validation.

-This callback function is strongly adviced for client.
+This callback function is strongly advised for client.

 #### xqc_save_session_pt
 ```